Data Center Security: What It Is, Risks & Best Practices

 Data Center Security

-Data Center Security Vulnerabilities
+Why Data Center Security Matters

 Data centers, often being physical facilities, are vulnerable to hardware-based attacks, particularly those involving rogue devices.
 These devices can be introduced through insider threats, whether intentional or accidental.
 Employees, contractors, and third-party vendors present significant risks due to their access to sensitive data and critical infrastructure.
 Compromised hardware can also be introduced via supply chain attacks, even before equipment is deployed.